-Midterm: The midterm will be available under Module 5.
+Midterm: The midterm will be available under Unit 3.
 It may include any reading that has been reviewed prior to the midterm assignment.
 Students can expect to encounter questions that ask them to compare and/or contrast texts by two or more authors, along with multiple choice, short answer, true/false, and fill-in-the-blanks questions.
 Students wishing to earn high marks on their midterm should complete all assigned readings, keep good notes, and participate in discussion boards.
-Additionally, students should pay close attention to prompts for written responses.
+Additionally, students should pay close attention to prompts for short answer and essay questons.

-Biographical Criticism Essay: Each student must complete a biographical criticism essay over any one of the assigned readings.
-This essay should be a thesis driven discussion that explains how an author's life experiences inform or shape his/her literary texts.
-Students should 1) describe an author's experience; 2) identify where in the literature this experience is addressed; and 3) discuss how understanding this life experience shapes the reader's interpretation of the literature.
-The essay must be 750-1,500 words in length and conform to MLA format.
-Students need to refer to 2 outside sources when preparing this essay.
-Appropriate parenthetical references in the text of the essay and a correctly formatted Works Cited page must be included in the document.
-The best outside sources to use are The Oxford English Dictionary, Academic Search Complete, JSTOR, and the MLA Bibliography (all are available through MCC's library web page).
-Students wishing to earn high marks on their biographical criticism essay must offer a clear thesis that is supported via appropriate references to the text, two outside sources, personal experience, common knowledge, and the like.
-The Biographical Criticism Essay must be submitted under Module 11.
+Compare/Contrast Essay: Each student must complete a compare/contrast essay.
+In this essay, students will compare AND contrast a theme or literary device used in two pieces of assigned literature from different periods.
+To create this essay, students must use a minimum of 2 outside sources.
+Also, the essay must be 750 to 1,500 words in length and conform to MLA format.
+Appropriate parenthetical references in the essay and a correctly formatted Works Cited page must be included in the document.
+The best outside sources to use are The Oxford English Dictionary and the Gale Literary Databases, and the MLA Bibliography (all are available through MCC's library web page).
+Students wishing to earn high marks on their compare/contrast essay must offer a clear thesis of the purpose of comparing the two texts.
+Also, this thesis must be supported via appropriate references to an assigned reading and two outside sources.
+The Compare/Contrast Essay will be submitted in Unit 6.

 Presentation: Each student will also be required to submit a short, 2 to 3-minute video presentation.
 Topics vary from semester to semester.
 Students wishing to earn high marks on their presentation must follow the directions for the assignment carefully and include all the required information in their presentation.
-Presentations are to be submitted under Module 11.
+Presentations are to be submitted under Unit 6.